Lebonvieuxgui/Lebonvieuxgui/README.md

 - 👨‍💻 All of my projects are available on my GitHub Profile

-- 🎓Preparing my title of IT Expert
+- 🎓 Preparing my title of IT Expert

+- 🔍 Looking for a third flutter developper to collaborate along with @eljanvier2.

 <h4 align="left">Connect with me :</h4>